-Paterson Group was contracted by Taggart Investments to conduct a Stage 1 archaeological assessment of the proposed Cardinal Creek Village Development located on Concession 1, Part Lot 25, 26, 27 and 28 in the former township of Cumberland, Russell County (Map 1).
+Paterson Group was contracted by Taggart Investments to conduct a Stage 1 archaeological assessment of the proposed Cardinal Creek Village Development located on Concession 1, Part Lot 25, 26, 27, and 28 and Concession 8, Part Lots C, D, and E to the south of Old Montreal Road in the former township of Cumberland, Russell County (Map 1).
 Taggart Investments is constructing a subdivision on the study property (Map 2).
-This archaeological assessment has been required by a pre-application submission prior to development under the planning act.
+This archaeological assessment has been required by a pre-application submission prior to development under the Planning Act.